DataDog/hiring-engineers/answers.md

 - We are now located at line 66 of our file, which falls under the ***@param tags***.
 ***@param*** *is short of parameters that are passed inside the config files*

 - Almost every line is commented, which means they are not active commands.
-So, we need to delete the ***#*** in the beginning of the lines we want to modify/activate.
+So, we need to delete the ***#*** at the beginning of the lines we want to modify/activate.

 - Add the following *tags* into the config file to get them started: